 Top Nuggets Players to Watch vs. the Lakers - Western Conference Finals Game 2

-Jamal Murray is one of the players to watch on Thursday at 8:30 PM ET, when the Denver Nuggets (53-29) match up with the Los Angeles Lakers (43-39) at Ball Arena.
+Thursday's 8:30 PM ET matchup between the Denver Nuggets (53-29) and the Los Angeles Lakers (43-39) at Ball Arena features the Nuggets' Jamal Murray as a player to watch.

-In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup, which you can watch on ESPN with a seven-day free trial to Fubo!

 How to Watch Nuggets vs. Lakers